TURNING SPEND INTO GAINS

 EMBRACING THE DIGITAL AGENDA

-As cutting-edge payment options begin to disrupt the consumer world, the way forward for T&E programs begins to emerge: both companies and providers seeking to optimize must begin thinking in terms of leveraging new technologies, challenge existing preconceptions and be prepared to rethink the connectivity that is supporting their T&E model.
+As cutting-edge payment options begin to disrupt the consumer world, the way forward for Travel & Entertainment programs begins to emerge: both companies and providers seeking to optimize must leverage new technologies, challenge existing preconceptions and be prepared to rethink the connectivity that is supporting their Travel & Entertainment model.

 Different industry participants have begun to embrace the digital agenda with varying levels of enthusiasm and success.
 Understandably, most have assumed that their interests are best served by extending their reach or increasing customer touch-points.
 The expectation of being able to make bookings, payments and expense submissions on the move aligns with the rise of mobile apps from travel management companies (TMC) and other providers.

 But this has been at the risk of fragmentation and sometimes confusion for end-users.
 There is a significant opportunity to integrate much more deeply across the booking, payment and accounting chain to provide a far greater level of automation, control and convenience.
-Instrumental will be partnerships, of which some compelling examples have been seen.
+Instrumental to this progress are two elements.
+The first will be the technological development of mobile capabilities that consolidates, streamlines and simplifies the payment process for the benefit of the end-users.
+Examples include the use of mobile app or mobile wallet capability that substantially increases payment flexibility and enhance the overall user-experience.
+The second will be partnerships, of which some compelling examples have been seen, as is the case with Conferma who continue to enhance Virtual Travel integration.
 However, there is still an absence of consensus on which roles different participants will play.

-Moreover, too often, T&E programs are unduly constrained by corporate policies that have barely changed in a decade or more.
-A stranded traveler, for example, needing to re-book a flight and a hotel at short notice can be unnecessarily frustrated in their endeavors by the policy and operational demands of a traditional T&E model.
+Moreover, too often, Travel & Entertainment programs are unduly constrained by corporate policies that have barely changed in a decade or more.
+A stranded traveler, for example, needing to re-book a flight and a hotel at short notice can be unnecessarily frustrated in their endeavors by the policy and operational demands of a traditional Travel & Entertainment model.
 This is a symptom of legacy thinking around policy, but also innate limitations in booking and payment processes that have yet to fully realize the potential that technology has to offer.
+The trends of Bleisure travel and Covid-19 could signal change is on the horizon in this area, as travel managers face increasing pressure to review their existing corporate policies to allow appropriate level of flexibility during business travel while ensuring that from a duty of care perspective, the cardholder has prompt access to adequate protection when problems arise – with both greatly improving the overall traveler experience.

 Data is key